ASPICE® : from Training to Certification

 ASPICE answers all these problems at once.
 It can be worked in addition to the ISO 26262 or stand-alone.
 This standard gives guidance and requirements for the process development and the assessment of these processes through indicators definition and measurement methods.

-To start with this standard, CS Group Canada proposes the following customer journey:
+To start with this standard, CS Group Canada proposes the

 COTS or personalized ASPICE training to introduce the norm, familiarize with ASPICE vocabulary and structure, have a better view of what is awaited to be compliant, target the proper level for the existing, to be developed or under development product

-CS Group Canada multidisciplinay auditing team works offline and with you to identify the product and company situation regarding the standard.
+CS Group Canada multidisciplinary auditing team works offline and with you to identify the product and company situation regarding the standard.
 At the end of this analysis, the customer knows how far he is to reach the required level of assessment.
 A detailed report is used as a start to improve process, method, and product.

 Some of the activities can be tough to create from scratch, or there is not enough staffing to do the job, or the employees need to stay focus on developing the software.
 In these situations, CS Goup – Canada Inc. can help develop, implement a portion of it: write processes, create templates for assessment, create documentation, etc. using our proprietary IP to speed up the process.